Homemade Crepes need just a few ingredients (you probably already have on hand) and are really easy to make with no

 Crepes became popular in 1895 after being mistakenly made by a 14 year old assistant at Monte Carlo Cafe de Paris.
 They are now served everywhere from street food stalls to fine dining.

-Crepes can be served with a variety of fillings to suit virtually any taste, from sweet to savory.
+Crepes can be served with a variety of fillings to suit virtually any taste, from sweet (like these blueberry crepes) to savory.
 Find some of the best crepe fillings below.

 How To Make Crepes

 - Blend: Create the crepe batter by combining all ingredients in a blender.

 - Butter: Add a little bit of butter to a 6” skillet and brush it over the skillet.

 Immediately pick the pan up and swirl/rotate it to coat the skillet with the crepe batter.